Best Cheap Health Insurance in Alaska (2025)

 Use cost-sharing reductions for cheaper medical care

-If you can't get Medicaid, buying a Silver plan might be a good option.
-If you make between $18,810 and $47,025 per year as a single person or between $39,000 and $97,500 per year as a family of four, you could get extra discounts that let you pay less when you go to the doctor.
+If you can't get Medicaid, buying a Silver medical insurance plan might be a good option.
+If you make between $18,810 and $47,025 per year as an individual or between $39,000 and $97,500 per year as a family of four, you could get extra discounts that let you pay less when you go to the doctor.
 These are called cost-sharing reductions, and they're only available for Silver plans.
 If you qualify, your Silver plan might pay for more of your medical bills than a Gold plan.

 Are health insurance rates going up in AK?